Streeter Seidell

 Streeter John Seidell (born December 2, 1982) is an American comedian, writer, actor, and TV host.
 Seidell was part of the cast of CollegeHumor's online sketches.
-His video series Prank Wars was viewed tens of millions of times, which eventually led to a TV-series called Pranked on MTV with fellow CollegeHumor editor, Amir Blumenfeld.
+His video series Prank Wars was viewed tens of millions of times, which eventually led to a TV-series called Pranked on MTV with fellow CollegeHumor editor Amir Blumenfeld.

-Starting in 2013, Seidell began writing for the ABC sitcom Trophy Wife.
 In 2014, Seidell joined the writing staff of the NBC variety show Saturday Night Live.
 In 2022, he was promoted to head writer.

 Education and background

-He has a sister, Heidi.
-Seidell graduated from Fordham University in 2005 with a B.A. in communications.
-Seidell started dating Vanessa Bone while they were in high school.
-They married on September 16, 2011.
+Raised in Madison, Connecticut, Seidell attended Daniel Hand High School between 1997 and 2001.
+After high school Seidell moved to New York and graduated from Fordham University in 2005 with a B.A. in communications.
+He is married to Vanessa Bone and has a sister named Heidi.

 Career

 CollegeHumor.com

 Seidell was hired to work for CollegeHumor.com in 2004 as one of the original line-up of staff for the site.
 He was in charge of editing the site's front page.
 He also wrote for the Hardly Working series.
 Seidell's characters are now under the name Streeter Theeter.